la2050/challenge/_2020/live/valley-intercommunity-council.md

   to provide programs to a changing generation of seniors; continue building bridges within our community to foster peace, harmony and unity, as seniors break bread together, nourish their bodies & spirits, and break down walls.
+'If you are submitting a collaborative proposal, please describe the specific role of partner organizations in the project.': >-
+  VIC has 265 volunteers & a vast network of collaborative partners: 1) food providers/caterers supply nutritious meals daily; 2) numerous nonprofit human service organizations & govt agencies comprise our Continuum of Care who refer seniors; 3) nonprofits/individuals who partner in provision of evidence-based programs (eg, A Matter of Balance, UCLA Memory Training, Arthritis Fdn’s Exercise Program & Walk with Ease Program); 4) funders like City of LA Dept. of Aging, LA Rec & Parks who make possible our 4 Centers—safe places providing nutrition, social, education, fitness, and recreation; 5) other partners: LA City/County, UCLA/USC/CSUN, Partners In Care Fdn, El Nido, NCOA, AARP, MOW America, MOWCA, Eisner Fdn, AthemBlueCross, Providence Healthcare Hospitals, local/state/federal govts, more.
 Which of LA2050’s resources will be of the most value to you?:
   - Access to the LA2050 community
   - Host public events or gatherings